Customer Service

 Q: Is that possible to continue to use a shared account to access support.fortinet.com?

 A: Fortinet does not recommend sharing accounts.
-A shared account is not a secured account.
+A shared account is not a secure account.
 It is recommended to use IAM users to share access to the account.
 IAM users allow access to the FortiCloud account without sharing passwords, providing robust permission management and access control.
 Review the following document to configure IAM: Identity & Access Management (IAM).

 For those who wish to use a shared account with Email OTP, all users will need to have access to the mailbox.